Rotation FAQs

 If you have any questions about the process to gain membership in a specific house, please reach out to their House Secretary for more information.

-No part of Rotation is mandatory.
+Rotation is not mandatory.
 We want you to attend the events that interest you and help you make the decision that is right for you.
 You are welcome to attend everything, and it can be helpful to see as many options as possible.
 But you are not required to attend anything.
-That being said, we encourage everyone to give every residence a fair chance!
-By attending each residence's events, students get a more representative perspective of what this campus is about.
-Regardless of your choice to attend events, we do recommend using the time during rotation to get to know students on this campus, from upperclass students across residences to your fellow first year student.
+That said, we recommend attending at least one event for each house, especially the house receptions, so you are best informed to make your ranking at the end of Rotation.

 Students who opt not to join a House are able to get involved in community and residential leadership in Bechtel and are able to build a residential community with their friends in the suites, alleys and halls in unaffiliated housing.
 Our residential life team can help here too!
-You are welcome to email ORE at ore@caltech.edu.
+You are welcome to email OSE at ose@caltech.edu or reach out to student leaders through /ihc-roster.

 House memberships